 Beutel & Huber (2008) explored the potential contributions of functional neuroimaging studies to a better understanding of what makes therapy effective.
-The task design in such neuroimaging studies is of particular importance, as those tasks need to arouse particular emotions or to allow for the examination of specific thought Boeker et al. (2013) connected the individual meaning of a certain picture and the associated subjective affect with a corresponding brain state processes (Beutel & Huber, 2008).
+The task design in such neuroimaging studies is of particular importance, as those tasks need to arouse particular emotions or to allow for the examination of specific thought processes (Beutel & Huber, 2008).
 All of the published neuroimaging studies Beutel & Huber (2008) compiled in their review - except for one case study - had applied brief behavioural therapy and had focussed on a comparison with pharmacological treatment, showing that effective therapy also changed the functioning of the brain.
 Preliminary data from that one case study and a hitherto unpublished trial indicated tentatively that the same could be a valid assumption for psychodynamic therapy (Beutel & Huber, 2008).